radius-project/radius/docs/content/user-guides/authoring/bicep-infra/index.md

 weight: 200
 ---

-Begin by modeling your infrastructure in a Bicep file.
-This can be done by declaring and deploying new resources, or by referencing existing resources that have already been deployed.
+Application "infrastructure" is the underlying resources that your service interacts with and is hosted on.
+Examples include servers, databases, caches, message queues, and secret stores.
+In a Radius application you can model all of your non-compute infrastructure in the Bicep language by declaring and deploying new resources, or by referencing existing resources that have already been deployed.
+Radius compute resources are managed for you as [services]({{< ref bicep-app >}}).

 ## Model and deploy with Bicep